fsseven/flash_png_batch_export/README.md

 3) Drag the jsfl to the opened windows, select "Run as Command".
 4) Just wait.

-# Note
+# How to change scale factor
-If you want to change the scaleFactor, just change the line 36 exportItemAsPng(currentItem, 2.0) change "2.0" to any scale number.
+If you want to change the scaleFactor, just change the line 36<br/>
+exportItemAsPng(currentItem, 2.0)<br/>
+change "2.0" to any scale number.